Over four decades supporting deaf children and their families

 In response to a lack of local support for Elizabeth, and inspired by the John Tracy Center in Los Angeles, Shirley and David established and developed The Elizabeth Foundation to support other parents of newly diagnosed children with hearing loss.

 The Elizabeth Foundation quickly grew and developed a unique working partnership with the Audiology Department at Portsmouth Hospitals University NHS Trust.

 Today we remain the UK’s single largest provider of early intervention, educational and support services for preschool children and babies with varying degrees of hearing loss.

 Key moments in our history

 During 2021, we will be marking the first 40 years of the charity's work in a variety of ways.
-We will have a series of new videos, some special commemorative items and an anniversary Listen! magazine.
-Find out more on our 'The Foundation at 40' page
+We will have a series of new videos, some special commemorative items and an anniversary publication.
+Find out more on our 'The Elizabeth Foundation at 40' page